Dynamical Variational Autoencoders: A Comprehensive Review: Marginalization of in STORN

-To go from \eqref{eq:STORN-app1} to \eqref{eq:STORN-app2}, one can start by marginalizing over $\myh[T]$, so that $\myh[T]$ is replaced with $f_{h}(\myx[T-1], \myz[T],\myh[T-1])$, and then marginalizing over $\myh[T-1]$ and so on.
-From now on, for simplification of notations, we identify $\mathbf{d}_{t}$ with $\myh[t]$, but we must keep in mind that when doing so, we see $\myh[t]$ as a deterministic function of $\myx[1:t-1]$ and $\myz[1:t]$ with the recurrence being ``unfolded,'' and not as a free random variable.
-We thus have:
+To move from \eqref{eq:STORN-app1} to \eqref{eq:STORN-app2}, one can start by marginalizing over $\myh[T]$, so that $\myh[T]$ is replaced with $f_{h}(\myx[T-1], \myz[T],\myh[T-1])$, and then marginalizing over $\myh[T-1]$, and so on.
+Hereinafter, for simplification of notations, we identify $\mathbf{d}_{t}$ with $\myh[t]$, but we must keep in mind that when doing so, we see $\myh[t]$ as a deterministic function of $\myx[1:t-1]$ and $\myz[1:t]$ with the recurrence being ``unfolded,'' and not as a free random variable.
+Thus, we have

-From the above equation and \eqref{eq:STORN-prior-z}, we deduce the conditional distribution:
+From the above equation and \eqref{eq:STORN-prior-z}, we deduce the following conditional distribution: